 It took years to sort myself out.
 The process lasted well into my current relationship with my honey, Mr. Crispy.
 We’re monogamous (because that’s what works for us).
 I’m queer (pansexual).
-I don’t have a preference for any specific gender.
+Gender doesn’t figure into the way I experience attraction.
 Mr. Crispy is a cis-man.
 But I fell in love with him because he made me laugh.
 His cock wasn’t a factor in why I said yes to a date with him (although his cock is pretty nifty).

 I love sex.
 Orgasms are my go-to for everything from sexual release to insomnia.
 Going down on someone turns me on almost as much as someone eating me out.
 Spankings make me dizzy with want, and rope bondage gets me giddy.
 And my daddy kink is deep enough to drown the whole world.
 I’m a switch, which means I’m bratty submissive, power bottom, and a nurturing, loving Domme.

 What about Mr. Crispy, you ask?
 Well, he is about the most vanilla fella you could meet.
 His tastes are simple.
 His sex drive isn’t as high as mine, but he loves our sexual relationship.
 Sexual intimacy (touching, kissing, holding) is as essential to him as penis-in-vagina sex.
 Our sex drives are as different as are our sexual expressions and we are both satisfied with our sexual relationship.